 To see the day spring from the pregnant east,

 In the first lines of ‘His Return to London’, the speaker begins by describing the place from which he is coming.
 He is traveling from “the dull confines of the drooping west

-This describes to the speaker’s last place of residence somewhere in the western part of England, or even further west, in another country.
+This describes the speaker’s last place of residence somewhere in the western part of England, or even further west, in another country.
 As he journeys along towards London, he celebrates the fact that as he gets closer he can see “the dayspring from the pregnant east”.
-This is of course reference to the rising of the sun.
-It springs up in the east, and droops down in the west.
-His preference between these two places is clear.
+This is of course referring to the rising of the sun.
+It springs up in the east and droops down in the west.
+His preference for these two places is clear.

 He sees the east as a place of brightness, and the west is somewhere dull.
 A reader should also take note of the fact that he describes the east is pregnant.
 This is a reference to the unlimited possibilities he sees in this area of the world.
 London, to the speaker, is a place where things can happen.